BowlerHatLLC/asconfigc/README.md

 The following options are available:

-* `-p DIRECTORY` or `--project DIRECTORY`
+* `-p FILE OR DIRECTORY` or `--project FILE OR DIRECTORY`

-	Compile the `asconfig.json` project in the given directory.
-If omitted, will look for `asconfig.json` in current directory.
+	Compile a project with the path to its configuration file or a directory containing *asconfig.json*.
+If omitted, will look for *asconfig.json* in current working directory.

 * `--flexHome DIRECTORY`